chasingbob/keras-visuals/README.md

 Graph after 50 epochs

 ![Accuracy](/img/s1.png)

 Graph after 150 epochs

 ![Loss](/img/s2.png)

-The graphs are dynamic and will update after each epoch during the fit function.
+The graphs are dynamic and will automatically update and scale: after each epoch during the fit function.

 ##The code

-We import the *AccLossPlotter* class from the *visual_callbacks* package.
+**Import the *AccLossPlotter* **

 ```python
 from visual_callbacks import AccLossPlotter